-Liverpool FC’s famous old stadium, Anfield, was recently redeveloped to make it the 6th largest football stadium in England without losing any of the feeling of its history.
+Liverpool FC’s famous old stadium, Anfield, was recently redeveloped to make it the 9th biggest football stadium in the UK and without losing any of the feeling of its history.
 Having originally been the home of rivals Everton, Liverpool have been at this stadium since 1892 and have very much made it their spiritual home.

 Anfield has been in operation as a football stadium since 1894 (only Everton playing there at first) making it one of the oldest in England but following many tweaks over the years stands as very much the home of a modern, European football giant.

 Part of keeping up with the times at Anfield has been the new pitch, laid in 2017.
 A new irrigation system, undersoil heating featuring 19 miles of pipes and other changes mean the pitch nowadays will not wear due to bad weather of any type.

 The Anfield pitch is now made up of 97% natural grass and 3% artificial fibres which are effectively sewn into the sand and soil beneath the grass.

 The new pitch at Anfield replaces what was a 15-year-old surface which could not recover so well from a long season of Premier League and European football.
 It can be watered entirely in three minutes meaning this job can be completed between the warm-up and kick-off.

 The playing surface is 101 metres by 68 metres, pretty standard for Premier League football but slightly shorter than the pitches at Man City or Man United for example.